International Child Protection Certificate (UK)

 For more information on the ICPC application process, please see our Frequently Asked Questions.
 Further advice is available from ACRO Customer Services.

-To apply for an ICPC, please download an application form using the links to the right.
+To apply for an ICPC, please use the links on the right to apply online or download an application form.
 Forms must be completed in English.

 For information on how to recognise fraud, please click here.